 Sewer lines are difficult to see and reach, ultimately making issues challenging to detect.
-Additionally, the out-of-sight-out-of-mind syndrome naturally makes you less proactive in preventing or minimizing foreseeable problems.
+Additionally, out-of-sight-out-of-mind syndrome naturally makes you less proactive in preventing or minimizing foreseeable problems.
 Most people pay no mind to sewers and sewer lines until they are confronted with damage, repair, and costs.

 We all hate expenses and inconvenience, right?
 Below we’ve outlined some of the most common sewer problems to inspire your proactivity and to remedy whatever disaster has “sewered” into your home.

 Clogged sewer lines are one of the most common mishaps in sewer plumbing because they can occur quite easily.

 If you take a visit to your local shopping center, the gym, or even the community washrooms in your workplace, you will notice signs deterring individuals from putting solid items (feminine products, contraceptives, etc.).
 This is because items as such can easily clog the toilet or clog the sewers upon build-up.
 In fact, certain tissues, paper towels, and wipes can have this effect.

 Avoid using the toilet as a wastebasket to prevent clogs in this manner.
 Instead, dispose of waste in a respectable manner.

 If you are unsure how to rid yourself of certain items, you can contact your local government for recommendations.

 In addition to toilets, disposing of waste in kitchen and bathroom sinks can result in sewer clogging and this is often overlooked.
 For example, draining hot oil down the drain after cooking, washing your hair in sinks and tubs and rinsing dermatological or hygiene products in the sink can be sufficient enough, when done consistently, to clog sewer lines.

 Sewer line clogs can be minimized with a little intention.
 Be militant about how and where you dispose of your waste.